jesperkristensen58/NFTStakingWithERC20/README.md

 ## Gas Report Result from using Clones

-Note: The table below does not show up nicely in the markdown file, but if you open the file raw, the table will show Here is a quick link: https://raw.githubusercontent.com/jesperkristensen58/NFTStakingWithERC20/main/README.md

 <pre>
 ·------------------------------------------------|---------------------------|---------------|-----------------------------·
 |              Solc version: 0.8.16              ·  Optimizer enabled: true  ·  Runs: 10000  ·  Block limit: 30000000 gas  │